ebc-conscia/dnac-ise-inventory-compliance/README.md

-# Project name : DNAC ancd ISE Inventory Compliance Check (DIICC)
+# Project name : DNAC and ISE Inventory Compliance Check (DIICC)

 # Project summary :
 Connects to a DNAC Instance and an ISE Deployment using API's, fetches and compares the NAD inventory of both, and shows the non-compliant entries, differences are only checked for hostname and cts id.
 DNAC inventory is treated as source of truth.